MariosGkMeng/Simulation-Dashboard-Organizer.github.io/README.md

 ## Current pain points

-1. The excel file that contains signals from previous simulations takes time to load --> maybe use a database software to integrate with excel
+1. The excel file that contains signals from previous simulations takes time to load --> maybe use a database software to integrate with excel.
+Temporary solution is to "break-down" the signal_excel_file to smaller signal files that contain less runs.
 2. Saving the document takes many seconds
+3. Before closing the document, signal data have to be deleted (in case that they are too many for excel to handle in real time).
+Otherwise, it can cause problems upon reopening with "insufficient memory".
+After a run is saved, this is done automatically.
-3. Writing multiple signals from a single text file to excel range of cells is not real time!
+4. Writing multiple signals from a single text file to excel range of cells is not real time!